 In the spring of 2015, the Trinity Region experienced several rounds of severe weather which culminated in supercell thunderstorms, dubbed the Memorial Day floods of 2015.
 Heavy rainfall leading up to the Memorial Day event saturated the soil, intensifying flooding.
 The National Weather Service recorded over 16 inches of rainfall at DFW International Airport signaling the wettest single month in the DFW Metroplex since 1982.
 While the flash flooding event was short lived, the cumulative impacts of the event, coupled with Tropical Storm Bill, taxed the basin's rivers and lakes.
 Several reservoir levels came within inches of breaking all time crest records recorded from a period of record spanning over 110 years.
-(North Central Texas Council of Governments (NCTCOG), North Central Texas Floods May-June 2015, 2015).
-Another round of severe rainfall and subsequent flooding came in the fall of the 2015.
+(NCTCOG, 2015) Another round of severe rainfall and subsequent flooding came in the fall of the 2015.
 This event particularly impacted the lower portion of the region within Liberty and Chambers County where the Trinity River rose above the flood stage.

-On May 29, 2015, Governor Greg Abbott requested a DR due to severe storms, tornadoes, straight-line winds, and flooding which began on May 4, 2015, and continued through June 22, 2015.
-The Governor requested a declaration for IA for 22 counties including 17 Trinity Region counties, PA for 110 counties including 31 Trinity Region counties, and hazard mitigation for the entire State of Texas.
+On May 29, 2015, the State of Texas requested a DR due to severe storms, tornadoes, straight-line winds, and flooding which began on May 4, 2015, and continued through June 22, 2015.
+The requested declaration included IA for 22 counties including 17 Trinity Region counties, PA for 110 counties including 31 Trinity Region counties, and hazard mitigation for the entire State of Texas.
 Preliminary damage assessments were conducted in the requested counties to estimate damages immediately after the event and determine the need for additional assistance.
 On May 29, 2015, the president declared a Presidential Disaster Declaration in the State of Texas.